The Privileged Planet - Chinese Language (Mandarin Chinese, and Cantonese)

-These critically acclaimed films are at the heart of a debate that is sweeping the nation.
+This critically acclaimed film is at the heart of a debate that is sweeping the nation.
 Is Darwinian evolution an accurate scientific explanation of the origin of the universe?
 Or is the true source of life and the cosmos an intelligent, purposeful designer?

-Through computer animation and interviews with leading scientists and scholars, Unlocking the Mystery of Life and The Privileged Planet answer these questions an never before.
-Featured on PBS , these remarkable documentaries will equip you and your family to understand an issue that could define science and culture in the 21st century.
+Through computer animation and interviews with leading scientists and scholars, The Privileged Planet answers these questions.
+Featured on PBS , this remarkable documentary will equip you and your family to understand an issue that could define science and culture in the 21st century.

 • Format: Region 0 (All Regions Worldwide)